encanderson/chat-reactjs-nodejs/README.md

 ## 4 - Docker-Container

 ...
-## 5 - How to install and run the project?
+## 5 - How to install and run this project?

 ...